ThashmikaX/interview-preparation/quiestions.md

 Single responsibility principal
-After explaining it asked why use only one function in single responsibility principle when we can have multi functions Asked difference between C++ and Python (this depends on the technologies you have in cv ) Thread vs Process
+After explaining it asked why use only one function in single responsibility principle when we can have multi functions Asked difference between C++ and Python (this depends on the technologies you have in cv )
-If using multi thread architecture what are the requirements to look into Why using huge number of multi threads is a disadvantage SQL vs NoSQL
-How to choose a db
-Why normalized databases are good

 Then projects done with node and how I deploy them Difference between containerization and virtual machineso" "Describe about OOP
 Have you used OOP in your projects
-What types of databases you know / use
-What are relations you have defined in your project (from one of the projects - ask to select) - said SQL Explain relationships among said relations
-What type of multiplicity they consists of
-How to handle many to many relationships

 Do you know any Design patterns
 Explain Singleton pattern (said), how you implement What is your language preference ask following questions,